eliorc/denzel/docs/source/tutorial.rst

 ----------

 | Since denzel is fully containerized it should work on any machine as long as it has docker, docker-compose and Python3 installed.
+| Also all of the main cloud service providers already support dockerized appications.
+|
 | After completing all the necessary implementations for deployment covered in this tutorial it is best to check that the system can be launched from scratch.
 | To do that, we should :ref:`shutdown` while purging all images, and relaunch the project - don't worry no code is being deleted during shutdown.
+This process it to make sure that when we deploy it somewhere else, it will work.
 | Go to the main project directory and run the following:

 .. code-block:: bash